You’re pregnant!!! Such an exciting time in your life!

 Brush 2 minutes 2x a day, visit your dentist, especially if it has been a while or you have bleeding gums.

 If you are experiencing morning sickness and can not brush, rinse with water to neutralize the acids in your mouth and chew sugarless gum with the first active ingredient xylitol to help reduce the bacteria that cause cavities!

 I could not use toothpaste without gagging, so I just brushed with water for two months of my pregnancy.

-Keeping your teeth and gums healthy is so important it promotes a healthy start to life.
+Keeping your teeth and gums healthy is so essential it promotes a healthy start to life.

 Your Baby’s Teeth